KonradHoeffner/tempoguide/index.md

 Against Moon Stompy, Fatal Push is often useless as you can not fetch with a Blood Moon in play, so consider leaving a clue uncracked as long as you don't play Null Rod.
 You can target any creature with Fatal Push, even if it doesn’t have an effect.

-### Shoot the Sherrif
+### Shoot the Sheriff
-Does not hit Brazen Borrower and Boardside Bombardiers.
+Does not hit Brazen Borrower and Broadside Bombardiers.

 ### Go for the Throat
 Relevant artifact creatures: Constructs, Painter’s Servant,